istio/istio/tools/protoc-gen-docs/README.md

 documentation.
 This is used to help downstream processing tools to know where to copy the documentation, and is used when creating documentation links from other packages to this one.

-If a comment for proto fields, enums, or methods contains the annotation `$hide_from_docs`, then the associated element will be omitted from the output.
+If a comment for an element contains the annotation `$hide_from_docs`, then the associated element will be omitted from the output.
 This is useful when staging the introduction of new features that aren't quite ready for use yet.

+If a comment for an element contains the annotation `$experimental`, then the associated element will be marked with the `experimental` CSS class such that it can be colored differently.